Semidefinite programming relaxations for quantum correlations: Correlations in networks

-Particles that never interacted can become entangled via the seminal process of entanglement swapping \cite{Zukowski1993}.
+Particles that have never interacted can become entangled via the seminal process of entanglement swapping \cite{Zukowski1993}.
 The simplest entanglement-swapping scenario is that in which two parties, Alice and Charlie, share each a bipartite physical system with a central party, Bob, that performs entangled operations on the two systems received \cite{Pan1998, Jennewein2001} (see Fig.~\ref{fig:swapping}).
 Recently this setting has been employed for showing that real Hilbert spaces have less predictive power than the complex Hilbert spaces postulated by quantum theory \cite{Renou2021}.
-The associated entanglement swapping scenario assumes that the two sources share no entanglement but may be classically correlated.
-SDP relaxation methods are then employed, based on the PPT constraints compatible with the interpretation of the NPA hierarchy discussed in Section~\ref{sec:nonlocality:di:moroder}, to bound the predictive power of real quantum models.
+The associated entanglement-swapping scenario assumes that the two sources share no entanglement but may be classically correlated.
+SDP relaxation methods based on the PPT constraints compatible with the interpretation of the NPA hierarchy discussed in Section~\ref{sec:nonlocality:di:moroder} are then employed to bound the predictive power of real quantum models.

 However, it is also relevant to consider entanglement swapping when the sources are also classically uncorrelated.
-Then, any correlation between Alice and Charlie must be mediated by Bob, i.e.~two-body expectation values factor as \mbox{$\expect{AC}=\expect{A}\expect{C}$}, breaking the convexity of the sets of relevant correlations.
+Any correlation between Alice and Charlie must then be mediated by Bob, i.e.,~two-body expectation values factor as \mbox{$\expect{AC}=\expect{A}\expect{C}$}, thereby breaking the convexity of the sets of relevant correlations.
 This was the first network scenario considered in the literature and for which specific network Bell inequalities were developed \cite{Branciard2010,Branciard2012}.